DropDaDeuce/LethalGargoyles/README.md

 <details>
 <summary>Gargoyle Behavior (Spoilers)</summary>

-The gargoyle's primary goal is to annoy the player.
+- The gargoyle's primary goal is to annoy the player.
 It will try to stay close while remaining hidden, but its stealth skills are still under development.
-If the player enters its aggro range, it will chase and attack them.
+- If the player enters its aggro range, it will chase and attack them.
 Be careful, as it might occasionally push you into walls (a bug that's being worked on).

-The gargoyle's taunts are categorized as follows:

-* General
-* Aggro
-* Gargoyle Death
-* Player Death
-* Enemy Proximity
-* Prior Death
+- If the target player is walking on a catwalk, the gargoyle will try to push the player, potentially off the catwalk!

 </details>